slicejwst/slicejwst.github.io/_pages/about.md

   </figure>
 </div>

-## Program Details
+## Technical Details

 SLICE uses the two widest NIRCam filters, F150W2 and F322W2.
+These effectively turn the observatory into a giant light bucket, achieving maximal depth and redshift range with minimal time.
+This approach provides information on a wide range of galaxies, from cluster members to gravitationally-lensed, star-forming and dusty galaxies at cosmic dawn.